Recipe Overview

 • ½ teaspoon baking soda

-• ¾ teaspoon salt
+• ¾ teaspoon kosher salt

-• ¼ teaspoon cinnamon
+• ¼ teaspoon ground cinnamon

-• ¼ teaspoon nutmeg
+• ¼ teaspoon ground nutmeg

-• 2 large eggs
+• 2 large eggs, at room temperature

 • 1 teaspoon vanilla extract

-For the Cinnamon Topping:
+Cinnamon Topping:

-• cup brown sugar 70 grams
+• cup (71g) brown sugar

 • ½ teaspoon ground cinnamon

-• 1 tablespoon butter melted
+• 1 tablespoon butter, melted

-• Pinch of salt
+• pinch of kosher salt

-For the Glaze:
+Glaze:

-• cup powdered sugar 40 grams
+• cup (60g) powdered sugar

-• 1 –2 tablespoons milk
+• 1 –2 tablespoons milk of choice

 Instructions

-• Add the wet ingredients to dry ingredients and gently mix with a rubber spatula until combined.
+• Add the wet ingredients to the dry ingredients and gently mix with a rubber spatula until combined.
 Pour the batter into the prepared cake pan.

-• Bake cake for 30-35 minutes, until golden brown and a toothpick inserted into the middle comes out clean.
-Let the cake cool in the pan for 10-15 minutes, then transfer it to a wire rack to cool completely.
+• Bake the cake for 30-35 minutes, until golden brown and a toothpick inserted into the center comes out clean.

 Notes